davidrunger/shaped/README.md

 # Shaped

-Validate the shape of Ruby hashes and/or arrays.
+Validate the "shape" of Ruby objects.

 ## Installation